 SNHP Superintendent Mary Miller and park staff discussed the National Park Service mandate to conserve the scenic, natural, and cultural resources within the park and their specific focus on maintaining healthy salmon habitat in the Indian River.
 Maintaining healthy salmon populations is of additional importance in the case of SNHP, as the Indian River is an historic fishing ground of the Sitka Tribe of Alaska.
 Members of the tribe are entitled to fish the river during the spawning season.
 In particular, SNHP staff expressed interest in what effect if any straying hatchery fish released from the nearby Sheldon Jackson Hatchery are having on the proportion of wild fish in the river, as well as any impact on the reproductive fitness of specifically Pink and Chum salmon.

-The park collects data on the size, prespawn mortality, and abundance of salmon observed during the spawning season.
-While data on salmon origin (wild or hatchery) is limited, the SNHP voiced support for future detailed fieldwork in order to fully assess proportions of hatchery fish present in the Indian River.
+The park collects data on the body size, prevalence of prespawn mortality, and abundance of salmon observed during the spawning season.
+Some data on salmon origin (wild or hatchery) has been is limited, the SNHP voiced support for future detailed fieldwork to fully assess proportions of hatchery fish present in the Indian River.
 Data is also available on habitat conditions in the Indian River, including (but not limited to) water temperature, turbidity, and levels of dissolved oxygen.

 After meeting with Superintendent Miller and staff, park biologists led a hike up the length of the Indian River within SNHP boundaries (accounting for about a mile).
-Being a late August day with mild weather, stream flows were gentle and many hundreds of mostly Pink and Chum salmon were present in the river’s lower reaches.
+Being a late August day with mild weather, stream flows were gentle and thousands of salmon, mostly pink and some chum, were present in the river’s lower reaches.
 Salmon carcasses provided ample evidence that this healthy abundance supported the subsistence of various wildlife (bears, eagles, ravens, seagulls).

 Northern Southeast Regional Aquaculture Association (NSRAA)